quasilyte/goism/README.md

 Valid Go package is converted into Emacs Lisp bytecode.

-Emacs `Go` (first letter is capital, thats important) package implements Go runtime, so translated code behaves as close to the [specs](https://golang.org/ref/spec) as possible.
+Emacs `goism` package implements Go runtime, so translated code behaves as close to the [specs](https://golang.org/ref/spec) as possible.

 Different optimizations are performed during this translation,